Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics successfully describes all known elementary particles and interactions.
 At the center of SM is the mechanism of electroweak symmetry breaking (EWSB), which is responsible for the masses of SM gauge bosons and fermions.
-The discovery of Higgs bosons in 2012 \cite{Chatrchyan:2012xdj, Aad:2012tfa} filled in the last missing piece of the SM.
-However, the SM does not address the UV-sensitive nature of the Higgs boson, which is known as the hierarchy problem.
-The Higgs quadratic term receives divergent radiative corrections from the interactions with SM fields, especially the top quark due to its large Yukawa coupling.
+The discovery of Higgs bosons in 2012 \cite{Chatrchyan:2012xdj, Aad:2012tfa} filled in the last missing puzzle of the SM.
+Nevertheless, the SM does not address the UV sensitivity of the Higgs boson mass, which is known as the hierarchy problem.
+The Higgs mass term receives divergent radiative corrections from the interactions with SM fields, especially the top quark due to its large Yukawa coupling.
 The contribution can be derived numerically by calculating the one-loop diagram with the top quark and is given by

 where $\Lambda_{t}$ is the scale of the top Yukawa coupling.

 To avoid the large quadratic corrections, most models invoke new symmetry such that the corrections cancel in the symmetric limit.
 New degrees of freedom, known as top partners, are introduced to cancel out the $\Lambda^2_{t}$ term.
 However, the symmetry can not be exact and the difference between the top mass $m_t$ and top partner mass $M_T$ will reintroduce the correction given by